Shifting:Stage Nuremberg

 Isa Jahnke

-Founding Vice-President for Student Affairs, Teaching and International Relations, and Professor of Learning Technologies at the Technical University of Nuremberg (UTN)
+Founding Vice-President for Student Affairs, Teaching and International Relations, and Professor of Learning Technologies at the University of Technology Nuremberg (UTN)

 Stephanie Müller-Otto, Wissen.
 Netzwerk.
 Reflexion.
 Wirksames Agendasetting in der Hochschullehre.